ccrysisa/ccrysisa.github.io/docs/posts/deepin20.9/index.md

 ## tldr

-&gt; The tldr-pages project is a collection of community-maintained help pages for command-line tools, that aims to be a simpler, more approachable complement to traditional man pages.
+> The tldr-pages project is a collection of community-maintained help pages for command-line tools, that aims to be a simpler, more approachable complement to traditional man pages.

 安装 tldr: